Can a Family Caregiver Get Paid by the VA?

 How does VA pay caregivers of Veterans?

 If you are the primary family caregiver, you may be eligible for monthly compensation.
-Your parent will need to enroll in the Caregiver Support Program.
-Your family member must be an eligible veteran.
-There are a few qualifications for being eligible for this program:
+Your family member must be an eligible veteran to enroll in the Caregiver Support Program.
+There are a few qualifications that make a veteran eligible for this program:

-• To be eligible, the veteran needs a VA disability rating of seventy percent or more
+• Needs a VA disability rating of seventy percent or more

 • Any disabilities made during active duty must have been made worse either on or after September 11, 2001 or on or before May 7, 1975

-• Your parent needs to have been discharged or medically discharged
+• Needs to have been discharged or medically discharged

-• Your family member requires a minimum of six months of in-person caregiving
+• Must require substantial, sustained personal care services (generally a minimum of six months of in-person caregiving)

 Eligibility requirements for the family caregiver